Easy Shakshuka Recipe (VIDEO)

 - Cook Sausage – brown sausage in a 12-inch skillet with 1 Tbsp oil and transfer to a plate.

-- Sautee onion – melt 4 Tbsp butter into the same skillet and saute onion until golden.
-Add garlic and saute 30 seconds.
+- Sautee onion – melt 4 Tbsp butter in the same skillet and saute onion until golden.
+Add garlic and saute for 30 seconds.

 - Add tomatoes into the pan with their juice and break them up with your spatula.
-Simmer uncovered 15 minutes, stirring occasionally until saucy.
+Reduce heat to low and simmer uncovered for 15 minutes, stirring occasionally until saucy.

-- Crack eggs – create wells in the sauce and crack an egg into each well.
+- Crack eggs – Once the sauce is thick enough to create wells, use a spoon to make indents in teh sauce and crack an egg into each well.

-- Add sausage and parsley, scattering it around the eggs.
-Cover and simmer 5-8 minutes or until eggs have reached desired doneness.
+- Add sausage and parsley, scattering them around the eggs.
+Cover and simmer for 5-8 minutes or until eggs have reached their desired doneness.

 When is Shakshuka done?
 Shakshuka is done cooking when the egg whites are set and the egg yolks are still loose.
+You’re essentially making poached eggs in tomato sauce.
 Keep in mind, the eggs will continue to cook slightly in the sauce even after the heat is turned off so do not overcook the eggs.

 Common Questions

-You can omit the sausage completely if you want to, or substitute it with Italian sausage or even Chorizo sausage for a spicy shakshuka.
+You can omit the sausage completely and it will still work well as a vegetarian breakfast, just season to taste.
+If you prefer, you can substitute it with sautee diced red bell pepper, or substitute it with Italian sausage or even Chorizo sausage for a spicy shakshuka.

 It’s best to use a non-reactive 12-inch pan such as a stainless steel skillet, a non-stick skillet, or an enamel-coated pan.
 Simmering a tomato product for a long time in a cast iron pan can make your sauce taste metallic.